10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 If your goal is raw performance plus long-term maintainability, GeneratePress is arguably the best starting point.

-- The official site promotes 7.5 KB page size, 2 HTTP requests, and zero dependencies for the core theme – about as lean as it gets in the WordPress ecosystem.
+- The official site promotes a 7.5 KB page size, 2 HTTP requests, and zero dependencies for the core theme; about as lean as it gets in the WordPress ecosystem.

 - The WordPress.org listing notes that a fresh install of GeneratePress adds less than 10 KB (gzipped) to your page size.